MaciekNalepa/analyst/README.md

 judges’ score assignment / zero score assignment process completion

-Standard
+##Standard

 BPMN 2.0

 Future Development

 This BPMN model represents the business-process layer of a larger analytical and system design initiative.
-The next stage will focus on UML-based modeling of the supporting information system, including components responsible for: collecting judges’ scores validating scoring data calculating final results managing competition rankings storing competition data
+The next stage will focus on UML-based modeling of the supporting information system, including components responsible for:
+-collecting judges’ scores
+-validating scoring data
+-calculating final results
+-managing competition rankings
+-storing competition data

 The BPMN model describes the business reality of the process, while the UML models will describe the information system required to support and operate it.